kasteway/NY-MTA-Turnstile-EDA/README.md

   - Python packages such as Numpy, Pandas and other packages for EDA.

-  - Matplotlib, Seaborn to perform visualizations
+  - Matplotlib, Seaborn to perform visualizations,